William Shakespeare: Architect of our languageWritten by Subby Szterszky

 April 2016 marked the 400th anniversary of the death of William Shakespeare.
-As might be expected, the event inspired commemorations of various sorts, not just in the U.K. but around the globe.
-And whether one is a fan of the Bard or simply had to endure him in high school, it was an anniversary worth celebrating.
+As might be expected, the event inspired commemorations of various sorts, not just in Britain but around the globe.
+And whether one is a fan of the Bard or was forced to endure him in high school, it was an anniversary worth celebrating.

 A brief biography of Shakespeare

-Large swaths of Shakespeare’s life – his background, education, beliefs, family situation, even aspects of his career – remain unknown or poorly understood.
+Large swaths of Shakespeare’s life – his background, education, religious beliefs, family situation, even many aspects of his career – remain unknown or poorly understood.
 Perhaps it’s fitting that way.
-It has certainly added to his mystique and given rise to plenty of speculation, both scholarly and popular, over the centuries.
+It has certainly added to his mystique and led to plenty of speculation, both scholarly and popular, over the years since his death.

 Much has been made of Shakespeare’s keen psychological insight, and rightly so.
-His work, even at its most fantastical, is marked by honest portrayals of human nature, a sensitivity to the things that move the human heart.
-This was quite a departure from the stylized, formulaic theatre of his time and it paved the way for more realistic styles that have come to dominate modern literature.
+His work, even at its most fantastical, is marked by honest portrayals of human nature, a sensitivity to things that move the human heart.
+This was a radical departure from the stylized, formulaic theatre of his time and paved the way for more realistic approaches to storytelling that have come to dominate modern literature.

 Contributions to the development of modern English

-More than that, he expanded the vocabulary of English with thousands of words and phrases that he either popularized or invented.
+More than that, he expanded the vocabulary of English with thousands of words and phrases that he either popularized or invented from scratch.
 From aerial to zany, from breaking the ice to a wild goose chase, chances are most of us quote Shakespeare nearly every day without being aware of it.

 Language is powerful evidence of the image of God

 Why is any of this significant?
 As mentioned above, language is one of the strongest evidences for the Imago Dei, the imprint of God’s likeness on humanity.
-In fact, it’s possibly the single human trait that most stubbornly resists any naturalistic explanation.
+In fact, it’s arguably the single human trait that most resists any naturalistic explanation.

 Where does language come from?
 How to explain a commonly understood pattern of sounds and symbols that expresses ideas, conveys emotions and creates aesthetic pleasure?
-Language comes naturally to young children, but for adult learners it becomes a challenging paradox.
-There are too many rules for the intuitively inclined, too much that seems arbitrary for those of an analytical bent.
+Learning a new language comes naturally to young children, but for adults it becomes a challenging paradox.
+There are too many rules for the intuitively inclined, and too much that seems arbitrary for those of an analytical bent.

-Language is a wonderful mystery, a unique attribute of humans because it is a special attribute of our Creator.
-God spoke reality into existence and sustains it by the word of His power.
-In the course of time, He revealed Himself to the world via the human authors of Scripture.
-Before the coming of Christ, He arranged political circumstances so that a common Greek language could facilitate the spread of the Gospel.
+Language is a wonderful mystery, a unique attribute of humans because it’s a special attribute of our Creator.
+God spoke reality into existence and sustains it by the word of his power.
+Over a span of centuries, he revealed himself to the world via the human authors of Scripture.
+And before the coming of the Messiah, he arranged political circumstances so that a common Greek language would facilitate the spread of the Gospel.

-In the same manner, it might be argued that the development of modern English has served a similar function in the era since the Reformation.
+Likewise, it might be argued that the development of modern English has served a similar function in the era since the Reformation.
 Indeed, there have been more translations of the Bible into English than into any other language in history.
-Much like the koine Greek of the first century, English has become, to a large extent, the lingua franca or common tongue of the contemporary world.
+Much like the koine Greek of the 1st century, English has become, to a large extent, the lingua franca or common tongue of the contemporary world.

 And standing at the forefront of that linguistic shift is William Shakespeare.
-More than any single individual, he’s responsible for the dynamic, flexible, expressive tool that our language is today.
-English speakers the world over – especially those of the faith – owe him a greater debt than most realize.
+More than any other individual, he’s responsible for the dynamic, flexible, expressive tool that our language is today.
+English speakers the world over – especially followers of Jesus – owe him a greater debt than most of us realize.

 Sources and further reading